jbertovic/data-watch/Readme.md

+TODO:
+    // can translation be one script instead of 3?
+String that gives name, description and path to value?
+    // multi source vs single source

 # Developing in Real-time.
 Not a useable product!

 Thoughts around building an Data Watch framework in Rust that would allow me to stream data from multiple API that would used for alerts, storage, or viewing.